cedadev/jasmin-workshop/tutorials/tut02/README.md

       ssh -X cylc2
       ```

-3. In this example you are given the building blocks to construct a "suite file" for use with Rose & Cylc
+3. In this example you are given the building blocks to construct a "flow file" for use with Cylc

   * Script 1: `create-counties-file.py`
     1. Context: Python 3